Do spider vein creams work?

 5. Grape seed extract – well known for its antioxidant properties, also shown to improve circulation and strengthen connective tissues.
 No studies to show any effects in treating vein problems specifically.

-Of the ingredients listed above – the best one to go for in my opinion is Vitamin K since it is proven to work as a topical cream to heal bruising.
 Vitamin K creams were first used in the 1930’s by cosmetic surgeons to speed up recovery times after surgical procedures.
 The creams worked on bruising and discoloration of the skin cause by the trauma of the procedure.
 A subsequent clinical trial proved that professional strength Vitamin K cream did get rid of bruising faster than just leaving a wound to heal naturally.

 Not only is Vitamin K proven to work as a topical ingredient in getting rid of bruises – cosmetic surgeons continue to use vitmain K creams today to help women recover from surgery.
 If it works on bruises – it should also work on spider veins since the causes are so similar.
 After all – a bruise is simply damage to blood vessels which causes pooling of blood and discoloration to the skin.
-The vitamin K is carried from the epidermis into the capillaries of the skin where it strengthens and repairs the damaged blood vessel allowing the leaked blood to slowly heal and disperse more quickly.

 The key thing here is the amount of vitamin K in the cream – the professional creams used by cosmetic surgeons contain 5% vitamin K at least.
 There are now several creams available to buy over the counter that contain the same level and one that has 8%.

 If the amount of vitamin K is not given on the packaging – the chances are it is not present at a very high level.
 You may be better sticking with those that tell you up front how much is in there.
-There are broadly two types of spider vein product on sale – either a rich cream with vitamin K plus other moisturizing ingredients to condition and tone the skin or a simple lightweight serum carrying the active ingredient.

-Four vitamin K creams
+Four vitamin K creamsto consider from Amazon:

 Dermal K Clarifying Cream – 5% vitamin K in a healing base cream with added basil oil and shea butter.
 Makers claim that this is the cream used by many dermatologists to heal and diminish bruising after surgery.